wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-intro-overview/includes/1-introduction.md

 - Key contacts
 - Related files

-You have also proposed that information about the sales organization should be integrated into the app.
+You've also proposed integrating information about the sales organization into the app.
 Integrating data will make it easier for salespeople to find help as they prepare for and join customer calls.

 :::image type="content" source="../media/1-sales-app.png" alt-text="Overview diagram that shows how components of the sales application interact.":::